 - 1. What are the functions of political parties? - 2.
 What do you understand by ruling party and opposition party?
 Give examples. - 3.
 What is the function of the opposition party? - 4.
-Discuss the merits and demerits of a multi party system. - 5.
+Discuss the merits and demerits of a multi-party system. - 5.
 Explain how the importance of regional parties has increased over the years.
-Discuss the various challenges faced by political parties - 6.
-Mention some of the suggestions made to reform political parties.